trailcode/webAsmPlay/readme.md

 * Replace curlUtil::BufferStruct with a std::pair
 * Remove the model component from the canvas, simplify the shaders.
 * Light pos for PhongShader, PhongShaderInstanced, ColorDistanceDepthShader3D and ColorDistanceShader is inconsistent.
+* Unify textures.
+Bing map tiles and bubble tiles.
+Create mechanism to prune tile textures from GPU.
+* Models need to work with SSAO pipeline.

 #### Notes